flowerbug/camera_file/README.md

   Some of the dependencies are: libglib2.0, gphotofs, mount, find, rev, cut, lsusb and I'm sure some others.

-  To run the script it needs to be in the $PATH as an executable.
+  To run the script it needs to be in the ${PATH} as an executable.
 It should run from anywhere.
 The directories this script operates on are specified using ${HOME} and if you desire a backup copy to be made to another location use ${EXTRA_BACKUP}.

 # Other Notes